Slavic migrations to the Balkans: History

-Eventually the Slavs settled in the former Roman provinces of Pannonia and Dalmatia reached a substantial amount of autonomy or independence, establishing Sklavinias influenced both by Francia and by the Byzantine Empire.
-In most parts of the former dioceses of Dacia and Thracia the Sklavinias fell under the rule of the First Bulgarian Empire, while in the diocese of Macedonia they lacked political organization, because of which the Byzantine Empire regained control there, and after 200 years the Slavs in the southern Balkans became assimilated by the Greek-speaking majority.
-In the territory of present-day Albania, the Albanian-speaking majority assimilated the local Slavic settlers.
-Interacting with the natives emerged Balkan sprachbund in the Eastern Balkans.
+Eventually, the Slavs who had settled in the former Roman provinces of Pannonia and Dalmatia reached a substantial amount of autonomy or independence, establishing Sklavinias influenced by both Francia and the Byzantine Empire.
+In turn, the Sklavinias across much of the former dioceses of Dacia and Thracia and the northern half of Macedonia fell under the rule of the First Bulgarian Empire.
+After the adoption of Orthodox Christianity and Slavonic as a state religion and language, respectively, and the complete Slavicisation of the Turkic Bulgars by the late 800s, the Slavs lost their separate tribal identities and loyalties, replacing them with an overarching Bulgarian one.
+By contrast, due to lack of political organisation and a far greater number of surviving Greek communities, the Slavs in the south of the Macedonian diocese quickly lost ground to the Byzantines, who recovered first Attica and Thessaly, then Peloponnese, followed by Chalkidiki and Epirus, and after several transfers of Greek speakers from Italy and Asia Minor, most local Slavs had been assimilated by the late 800s.
+The Byzantine-Norman wars had a devastating effect on the Slavic speakers in the eastern and southern part of present-day Albania, with surviving populations being assimilated into the Albanian-speaking majority.
+Slavic interaction with the native populations in the Eastern Balkans led to the formation of the Balkan sprachbund.

 Christianization

 After the settlement of the Slavs, Church administration – which was controlled by a thick network of Roman bishoprics – collapsed, and most of Southeast Europe turned to paganism and entered the Dark Ages, alongside most of post-Roman Europe.
 Many Slavs soon began to accept the cultural customs of the highly civilized Roman provinces, and in order to expand their cultural and state influence on the South Slavs, the Roman Church and Ecumenical Patriarchate of Constantinople began the process of Christianization of the Slavs.
 Martin of Braga already in 558 listed Slavs among baptized barbarians, most probably a reference to the Pannonian Slavs.
 Pope Gregory I in May 591 advised bishops of Illyricum to accept their colleagues who taken refuge from invasions, in March 592 wrote to prefect of Illyricum about barbarian devastations, and by July 600 the Slavs were already attacking Eastern Adriatic coast.
 Some dioeceses vanished from historical sources, like Virunum (Zollfeld) and Poetovio (Ptuj) by 579, Celea (Celje) and Emona (Ljubljana) by 588, and Teurnia (Spittal an der Drau) and Aguntum (Lienz) by 591.
 Pope Agatho in a letter to Byzantine emperor Constantine IV regarding the Third Council of Constantinople (680–681) mentioned that many Roman Church bishops are active "in the middle of the barbarians - the Lombards and Slavs, as well as the Franks, Goths and Britons".
 A mid-8th century episcopal notitia mentions Slavs among many others as part of the territorial jurisdiction of the Roman Church.